-If you’re struggling to make strides in your business, and if you’re spending a great deal of time clicking on blog posts, taking courses, signing up for this, that, and the other thing but you’re not really getting anywhere… let’s talk about how you can get out of learning mode and into action mode.
+If you’re struggling to make strides in your business, and if you’re spending a great deal of time clicking on blog posts, taking courses, signing up to learn this, that, and the other thing but you’re not really getting anywhere with it… let’s talk about how you can get out of learning mode and into action mode.

-Most online business owners spend at least some of their time learning how to do things.
-We’re not born knowing how to do all this stuff, and technologies and tactics are constantly changing, so it’s natural.
-But sometimes, what we think is propelling us forward (“learning all this stuff”) is actually holding us back.
+Most online business owners spend at least some of their time learning how to do things– we’re not born knowing how to do all this stuff and technologies and tactics are constantly changing, so it’s unavoidable.
+But sometimes…what we think is propelling us forward (“learning all this stuff”) is actually holding us back.

-We all fall into traps.
-It’s impossible to avoid because we’re exposed to over 10,000 messages a day!
-And when we have problems in our business that need solving, when we lack confidence in our skills and knowledge, and when we have a lot of questions… there are endless choices:
+We all fall into “learning traps,” and that’s impossible to avoid because we’re exposed to hundreds (even thousands!) of content marketing messages every day–much of which focuses on educating and helping us solve problems.
+When we have problems in our business that need solving, when we lack confidence in our skills and knowledge, and when we have a lot of questions… there are endless choices:

 “Click here to discover 17 ways to ______!”